Get Started with WildFire

 - Confirm that the firewall is successfully forwarding samples.

-- If you enabled logging of benign files in Step 4, selectand check that entries are being logged for benign files submitted to WildFire.
+- If you enabled logging of benign files, selectand check that entries are being logged for benign files submitted to WildFire.
 (If you’d like to disable logging of benign files after confirming that the firewall is connected to WildFire, selectMonitorWildFire Submissionsand clearDeviceSetupWildFireReport Benign Files).

-- Other options to Verify File Forwarding allow you to confirm that the firewall forwarded a specific sample, view samples the firewall forwards according to file type, and to view the total number of samples the firewall forwards.
+- Other options to allow you to confirm that the firewall forwarded a specific sample, view samples the firewall forwards according to file type, and to view the total number of samples the firewall forwards.

 - Investigate WildFire analysis results.